Our favorite eco-friendly travel products for more sustainable travel without compromising on comfort

-At home, we embrace the motto ‘reduce, reuse and recycle’ and while we are still way too wasteful (especially food, I find it the hardest!), we have made some some changes that have made our lives a little more sustainable and under all respects as comfortable and easy as before.
+At home, we embrace the motto ‘reduce, reuse and recycle’ and while we are still way too wasteful (especially food, I find it the hardest!), we have made some changes that have made our lives a little more sustainable and under all respects as comfortable and easy as before.

 Being environmentally friendly (or friendly-er) does not have to mean living in misery and hate every minute!

 When it comes to travel, it is also possible to embrace this motto and make your vacations greener.